Council bans drop-offs near gates at two Malahide schools

 Metal fingerposts and child-sized images of smiling schoolchildren are used by traffic wardens to prevent vehicles from accessing the school.

-As an alternative parents can either drive to one of three “Park and Stride” local car parks and then walk to school or use “stop and drop” points for their children at the edge of the car-free zone, several hundred meters from the schools
+As an alternative parents can either drive to one of three “Park and Stride” local car parks and then walk to school or use “stop and drop” points for their children at the edge of the car-free zone, several hundred metres from the schools.

 The “walking buses” are being offered as an option for time-pressed parents who may not have time to walk their children the extra distance to school.

-Niamh Russell of Fingal County Council said this plan will reduce congestion around the schools generally as parents will not be meeting teachers or chatting with other parents while their cars block the roads.
+Niamh Russell of Fingal County Council said this plan would reduce congestion around the schools generally as parents would not be meeting teachers or chatting with other parents while their cars block the roads.

 When The Irish Times visited Malahide on Monday to view the project no parents spoke against the scheme.